 At the moment, Twitter is one of the fastest ways businesses communicate with customers via social media.
 In fact, research has shown that 34.5% of customers prefer social media as a point of contact.

 As well as the networks above, it’s important to know the best times to Tweet.
-To optimise your maximum audience potential each day, here are a few interesting facts about the best times to post on Twitter:
+To optimise your maximum audience potential each day, here are a few interesting facts about Twitter:

-- Monday-Friday is the highest recommended days to Tweet.
+- Monday-Friday are the recommended days to Tweet.

 - These times are recommended due to click-through rates being higher during weekdays and work hours.

 However, there is no set-in-stone minute of the hour to reach the best audience or get the most engagement.
-Of course, this is due to social media content and audiences being interchangeable for each industry or business.
-With regards to this, we at Ivy recommend every business/company beginning their social media marketing process with these times.
+Of course, this is due to social media content and audiences being interchangeable for each industry.
+We at Ivy recommend every business beginning their social media marketing process to start with these times.
 Then, when it becomes clear what works and what doesn’t, you can play with the timings and cater posts to what works best for you.

 Do you require any social media support for your company?
-As well as offering content marketing support, we at Ivy marketing specialise in social media management.
-Be sure to contact us today for all of your digital needs.
+Although specialising in content marketing , we at Ivy Marketing also offer a variety of social media management packages.
+Be sure to contact us today for a free, no obligation quote.